OndCo/.github/profile/README.md

 # OSuite by Ond & Co®  |  An NDIM Group Product by Omnind Inc.
 **Omnind Inc.**  — Stock Ticker: NDIM  |  Domain: [nd.im](https://nd.im)

-Ond & Co is the technical brand and subsidiary of Omnind Inc., developing the Trust Layer for AI & Web3.
+Ond & Co® is the technical brand and subsidiary of Omnind Inc., developing the Trust Layer for AI & Web3.
 All Ond products are part of the NDIM Group ecosystem.

 ---